eijikominami/aws-cloudformation-templates/cicd/README.md

 ``AWSCloudFormationTemplates/cicd`` deploys CloudFormation templates in this repository using `CodePipeline`.

+## Prerequisites

+Before deploying this template, ensure you have:

+- GitHub repository access for template configuration files
+- S3 artifact bucket in us-east-1 region (if deploying Global Settings Template)
+- Appropriate IAM permissions for CodePipeline, CodeBuild, and CloudFormation services

 ## TL;DR

 If you just want to deploy the stack, click one of the two buttons below.